Do you ever wonder what a business owner or manager should be spending their time on?

-Tasks taking too long, added inapplicable steps, or omitted steps or information to name a few.
+Tasks taking too long, added inapplicable steps, or omitted steps and information - to name a few.

 Look for opportunities to improve efficiency.
-Signs the employee may need further training or drilling to improve performance, and yes - look for mistakes m, violations of policy or procedure and signs of laziness or wrongdoing.
+Signs the employee may need further training or drilling to improve performance, and yes - look for mistakes, violations of policy or procedure, and signs of laziness or wrongdoing.